zondiMaqina/tic-tac-toe/README.md

 The first player to draw their *representitive letter* (X/O) diagonally, horizontally in any directon 3 times in a row wins

 ## Development
 **I will create the same logic of a game using _Object Oriented Programming_**

+## Structure
+- There will be a `Class` for controlling amount of players and their moves => Players
+- There will be a `Class` for controlling the loop of the game => Game

 ## Challenges and Solutions